 A lease renewal will be delivered to the tenant by JWC approximately 30-45 days prior to the expiration date of the lease.
 A lease renewal inspection will be will conducted at this time to insure that all conditions and covenants of the lease are being adhered to, and to determine if any repairs may be required.

 A lease renewal inspection is required and will be performed for all lease renewals.
 A move out inspection is also required after the tenant has vacated the rental property.
-The move out inspection can be conducted jointly by appointment with the tenant.
-The tenant must contact JWC at least 10 working days prior to the appointment date to schedule a joint appointment.
-A charge of $25.00 will be deducted from the security deposit if the tenant fails to make the scheduled appointment.
 If damages to the rental property exceed the security deposit, the tenant will be charged accordingly.

 Use and Care of Lawn and Yard